-If we are talking about a company that works in a dropshipping model of eCommerce fulfillment, backorders will often be an integral part of their everyday life.
+If we are talking about a company that works in a dropshipping model of ecommerce fulfillment, backorders will often be an integral part of their everyday life.

-Let us recall what this model is all about:
+Let us recall what this model is all about: dropshipping.

-In this eCommerce fulfillment type products available on the marketplace or website are physically located in the manufacturer’s warehouse.
+In this ecommerce fulfillment type products available on the marketplace or website are physically located in the manufacturer’s warehouse.
 All logistical issues as storage, packaging, and shipping are on the producer’s side.
 In a such case, coordinating and fulfilling orders from different suppliers can be difficult.

 In a situation where an online shop does not have its stock, backorders may be the only way to proceed.
 Sometimes an order to manufacturer or supplier can be placed only when enough backorders from customers have been received.
 In this way costs of inventory carrying can be eliminated.
 However, this solution is only suitable for small retailers.

 Sometimes backorders are also related to the size of the warehouse.
-Although as an eCommerce we would like to be prepared for any volume of orders, a warehouse with a limited capacity will force us to make compromises.
+Although as an ecommerce we would like to be prepared for any volume of orders, a warehouse with a limited capacity will force us to make compromises.
 Therefore, the stock items should be selected carefully to avoid overcrowding.
 A solution that may save the situation in some way is to keep an eye on the availability of goods from suppliers or manufacturers and accept backorders.
 Then is a chance that the whole process will be under control.

-Secondly, the appearance of backorder is influenced by consumer behaviour and unusual demand for the particular item.
+Secondly, the appearance of backorder is influenced by consumer behavior and unusual demand for a particular item.
 Unexpected interest in a product, especially during the high season, can become difficult to deal with.
 When additional stocks become insufficient there are two options then: the retailer can inform that the product is out of stock and send customers to one of the competitors, or they can agree to backorders, extend the delivery time and fulfill orders when items appear in stock again (if it is sure that will happen soon).

 Thirdly, it is important to bear in mind how previously mentioned links affect the supply chains.
-It is impossible to avoid the fact that backordered products put additional demands on suppliers and manufacturers.
+It is impossible to avoid the fact that back ordered products put additional demands on suppliers and manufacturers.
 To meet the highest demand for a given product, they need to secure materials for increasing production capacity.
 Depending on the origin and availability of raw materials, the whole process may take longer than usual.
 If problems arise at the stage of obtaining materials or stock of the final product on supplier’s or producer’s warehouse will be not enough, it may be impossible to fulfill the backorders.
 Then the burden of this problem is moved up the supply chain, which can result in the cancellation of backorders and customer dissatisfaction.

 There could also be a problem with the reason for the increased interest in the product.
 Is this a temporary blip?
 Or will the high demand continue?
 Here, market insights are a must.
 There is a regular cycle in the supply chain, and the over-correction of this cycle can cause retailers the excess stock.
-Where the longer and more complex the supply chain and the contact between the production company and the final destination, the more difficult it will be to predict market behaviour.
+Where the longer and more complex the supply chain and the contact between the production company and the final destination, the more difficult it will be to predict market behavior.
 Besides, too many backorders can cause chaos.

 Backorders vs. Customer Service

-We all know that a key area of eCommerce activity is customer service.
+We all know that a key area of ecommerce activity is customer service.
 The way of communication with clients and the way of fulfilling orders have an impact on the shopping experience.
 Living in the habit of instant order processing and easy availability of products, customers will not always want to wait.
 Even if we accept backorders, we can expect that some of the customers will start looking for the product they are interested in elsewhere anyway.

 It is worthwhile to focus on simple messages.
 Information about out-of-stock should already appear on the product card, together with the estimated date of reappearance.
-This way the customer can make a choice – wait for the replenishment of stocks because the waiting time will suit him or immediately decide to look for the product in other e-shops.
-The worst option is to inform the customer about the unavailability of the item at the order summary page.
+This way the customer can make a choice - wait for the replenishment of stocks because the waiting time will suit him or immediately decide to look for the product in other e-shops.
+The worst option is to inform the customer about the unavailability of the item on the order summary page.

 Notification of availability